2BAB/2bab-home/zh/blog/2024-09-01-on-device-model-integration-kmp.md

      */
     suspend fun initModel(): String?

-    /**
-     * To calculate the token size of a string.
-     */
     fun sizeInTokens(text: String): Int

-    /**
-     * To generate response for give inputText in synchronous way.
-     */
     suspend fun generateResponse(inputText: String): String

-    /**
-     * To generate response for give inputText in asynchronous way.
-     * @return A flow with partial response in String and completion flag in Boolean.
-     */
     suspend fun generateResponseAsync(inputText: String): Flow<Pair<String, Boolean>>

 }